arahi7860/node-npm-intro/README.md

   client-side JavaScript
 - Import and export Node modules
 - Use npm to install and manage dependencies in projects and globally
+- Use Node to work with the file system
 - Publish an npm module to the npm registry

 As a bonus, if there is time, we will discuss building a basic server